azzen/lab-smtp/README.md

 ## Introduction

-Mailbot is an SMTP client that sends forged emails to a list of groups that have been randomly generated from a list of people.
+Mailbot is an SMTP client that sends forged emails (we'll call them "campaign of pranks") to groups that have been randomly generated from a list of people.

-This application is coupled with a mock SMTP server that intercepts emails.
-The main goal of the app is to work with the SMTP protocol from scratch and demonstrate how easy it is to forge emails.
+This application should be used with a mock SMTP server that intercepts emails (so we avoid sending them to real people).
+The main goal of the app is to work with the SMTP protocol and the Socket API in Java and demonstrate how easy it is to forge emails.

 This application has been developed during DAI (network application development) course at HEIG-VD.